davidolivefarga/advent-of-code-2023/day5/README.md

 Problems are getting harder!
 Applying the solution of the first puzzle to each seed in each range will be very slow, because the puzzle input has intentionally picked very large numbers...
 So we have to think of a better solution.

 The idea is that instead of mapping each seed individually, we can map ranges of seeds.
 To get the idea, imagine that your range of seeds is `[1, 10]`, and the next map has a single instruction that tells you that the range `[1, 5]` will be mapped to the range `[21, 25]`.
-This means that your range of seeds will be mapped to the ranges `[21, 25]` and `[6, 10]` (which remains unstransformed because it wasn't covered by any map instruction).
+This means that your range of seeds will be mapped to the ranges `[21, 25]` and `[6, 10]` (which remains untransformed because it wasn't covered by any map instruction).

 Now that we have the general idea, let's see the outline of the solution: